pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

         pywbemcli -n myconn class delete CIM_Foo -n interop

     Command Options:
-      -f, --force                Same as --include-instances.
-The -f / --force option has been deprecated and will be removed in a future version.

       --include-instances        Delete any instances of the class as well.
 WARNING: Deletion of instances will cause the removal of corresponding resources in the managed environment (i.e. in the real world).Default: Reject command if the class has any instances.